Hyacinth Graf Strachwitz: Großdeutschland Panzer-Regiment

-Battle for the Krivasoo Bridgehead
+Battle for the Narva Bridgehead

 The severe injury to Strachwitz's left arm had forced him to retire from the front line.
-After a stay in the hospital at Breslau and a period of convalescence at home he received an order assigning him as "Höheren Panzerführer" (higher tank commander) to the Army Group North.
-Strachwitz reported to the commander-in-chief of the 18th Army, Generaloberst Georg Lindemann, commander of Army Group North.
+After a stay in the hospital at Breslau and a period of convalescence at home he received a teleprinter message commanding him as "Höheren Panzerführer" (higher tank commander) to the Army Group North.
+Strachwitz reported to the commander-in-chief of the 18th Army, Generaloberst Georg Lindemann, who was tasked with the leadership of Army Group North.